ENVIRONMENTALISM:

 civilization.

-By the late 19th century Germany had
+By the late 19th century Germany England Germany

-However both in England and Germany the
+However both in England Germany Europe .

 Even Nazi thinkers emphasized the mystic unity between the peasant, the forest